spelunky-fyi/overlunky/docs/script-api.md

 `uid` has to be the uid of a `Movable` or else stuff will break.
 Sets a callback that is called right before the statemachine, return `true` to skip the statemachine update.
 Use this only when no other approach works, this call can be expensive if overused.
+Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.
 ### [`set_post_statemachine`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_post_statemachine)
 `optional<CallbackId> set_post_statemachine(int uid, function fun)`<br/>
 Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.
 `uid` has to be the uid of a `Movable` or else stuff will break.
 Sets a callback that is called right after the statemachine, so you can override any values the satemachine might have set (e.g. `animation_frame`).
 Use this only when no other approach works, this call can be expensive if overused.
+Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.
 ### [`set_on_destroy`](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_on_destroy)
 `optional<CallbackId> set_on_destroy(int uid, function fun)`<br/>
 Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.